darenliang/darenliang.com/content/posts/fuseing-for-fun.md

 ### Reading a file

+A [sparse array implementation](https://github.com/darenliang/dsfs/blob/master/utils.go#L18) is used to determine which file chunks are loaded.
+The implementation is optimized for space efficiency and determines if a contiguous range of bytes is loaded or if bytes can be read in O(n log n) time with O(1) space.
+The read command will hang (up to a specified timeout) until bytes can be read.

-Reading the file will incur almost no performance penalty as the file is fully buffered in memory.
+Reading a file more than once will incur almost no performance penalty as the file is buffered in memory.
 In the future, this would preferably be changed so that the file is streamed with only part of the file buffered, but it may cause large amounts of latency.

 ### Writing to a file